jakir-ruet/kubernetes-learning/README.md

 - Master Node

-  - **_kube-apiserver:_** It is entry-point to the Kubernates cluster, which itself is a container.
+  - **_kube-apiserver:_** It is entry-point to the Kubernetes cluster, which itself is a container.
 This is the process that allows communication between different Kubernetes clients and the cluster.
 We can run several instances of kube-apiserver and balance traffic between those instances.
 It is designed to scale horizontally—that is, it scales by deploying more instances.
   - **_etcd:_** Consistent and highly-available key value store used as Kubernetes' backing store for all cluster data.
 If your Kubernetes cluster uses etcd as its backing store, make sure you have a back up plan for the data.
   - **_kube scheduler:_** Scheduler ensures proper pod placement on the worker nodes based on several factors such as the available resources and the current load on the cluster.
   - **_kube controller manager:_** Logically, each controller is a separate process, but to reduce complexity, they are all compiled into a single binary and run in a single process.
 There are many different types of controllers some of them below;